Skip to main content

 Forty-five states and the District of Columbia collect statewide sales tax.
 The NOMAD states of New Hampshire, Oregon, Montana, Alaska and Delaware have no statewide sales tax – but online sellers aren’t off the hook in Alaska, where localities continue to band together to create a web of sales taxes that average out to slightly less than 2%.

 Online sellers might be tempted to look only at statewide rates to determine their obligations.
-The highest state-level rates are in California, Indiana, Mississippi, Rhode Island and Tennessee.
+The states with the highest sales tax rates are California, Indiana, Mississippi, Rhode Island and Tennessee.
 The lowest state-level sales tax (aside from the NOMADs) is in Colorado, Alabama, Georgia, Hawaii, New York and Wyoming.

 But local sales taxes crop up in 38 states, according to the Tax Foundation, which adds that the five states with the highest average local sales tax rates are Alabama, Louisiana, Colorado and Oklahoma.
-Also significantly low is high is New York – which even though ranking among states with the lowest statewide sales tax still comes in at a high average rate when local taxes are figured in.
+Also worth mentioning is New York, which – even though ranking among states with the lowest statewide sales tax– still comes in at a high average rate when local taxes are figured in.

 • Some items and buyers and even shipping charges are exempt from sales tax if the proper documentation is provided.